 Which African countries are best for a safari with kids?

-How old do kids have to be to go on safari in Africa?
+How old do kids need to be to go on safari in Africa?

 Can we go on an African safari with a toddler?

 It all depends on the rules in place at each safari lodge, but generally, a safari vehicle is not safe for toddlers and the youngest child permitted is 6 years old.
 If your child is too young for the game vehicle, most lodges will accommodate young children by offering a babysitting service.
-Some activities will have higher age restrictions for activities such as Gorilla Trekking in Rwanda where the minimum age to trek is 16 years old.
-Others lodges and camps have a plethora of activities to keep both younger and older children occupied in between game drives which allow them to wander and explore.
+Some activities will have higher age restrictions, for example, Gorilla Trekking in Rwanda where the minimum age to trek is 16 years old.
+Other lodges and camps have a plethora of activities to keep both younger and older children occupied in-between game drives which allow them to safely wander and explore camp.

 Is it dangerous to take young kids on safari?

-As a rule of thumb safari’s are very safe and have guides that are immersed every day with the animals and very familiar with the behaviors of the animals you will be seeing on safari.
+Safari guides are immersed every day in African wildlife and are very familiar with the behaviors of the animals you will be seeing on safari.
 This allows them to read animal behaviors and situations to be sure they keep a safe distance when appropriate.
-All of the lodges take extreme precautions to ensure their guests are safe while on safari and have an incredible game viewing experience.
+All of the lodges take extreme precautions to ensure their guests are safe while on safari and have a memorable experience while game viewing.

-Not all camps will allow children to stay, but your Safari travel company can help to take the guessing and research out of it for you and pair you with the perfect lodges or camps to fit your family’s needs.
+Not all camps will allow children, but we can help to take the guessing and research out of it for you and pair you with the perfect lodges or camps to fit your family’s needs.
 While safaris are extremely safe, they are still a wild experience!
 You want your children to be fully immersed in this once-in-a-lifetime experience to have the best adventure possible.
 Also Read: Best Family-Friendly Lodges in Africa